Me and Chris have seven babies in our household, and we love them all dearly.

 I’ve ridden my roadie every single day since I bought her.
 She’s taken me to work and back, to the gym, to meet my BTRS buddies for a run or midweek duathlon, to town for shopping, coffee and mooching about with friends.

-To the pub, but never left locked alone for too long for fear of her getting stolen by some cruddy Brighton bike thief (sadly they do exist).
+To the pub, but never left locked alone for too long for fear of her getting stolen by some cruddy Brighton bike thief (sadly they do exist). edit: it happened… my bike got stolen.
+Hope it went to someone who needed it.

 |First time scaling Ditchling Beacon!|